Gelou: In modern historiography

 Most Hungarian historians (including István Bóna, Pál Engel and Gyula Kristó), opponing to Romanian theories, write that Anonymus had no real knowledge of the Carpathian Basin (including Transylvania) at the time of the Hungarian conquest and invented all the opponents of the Hungarians because he needed characters to be defeated by the conquerors.
 According to this view, Gelou is one of a half-dozen "imaginary figures"—including Laborec, Menumorut and Zobor—named by Anonymus for a river, hill or settlement.
 If this theory is true, Gelou was named after Gilău (Gyalu in Hungarian), a Transylvanian village in which Gelou dies in the Gesta.
 According to Tudor Sălăgean, the village of Gilău was apparently named for the duke.
+Madgearu concurs, stating that Gilău was intended to preserve Gelou's memory following his death in this very area.
 Zoltán Kordé says that the names of the village and the duke may have Hungarian or Turkic origins.
+In contrast, Ciocîltan maintains that the name Gelou is authentic and originally Romanian, proposing that its original form was Gelău, but that the vowel ă transcribed elsewhere as o as was done in numerous other medieval sources at the time (e.g., Copus for Căpuș).
 Dennis Deletant is of the opinion that "the cases for and against the existence of Gelou and the Vlachs simply cannot be proven".